froghouse/md-to-pdf-converter/README.md

 - `--template`: Specify a custom HTML template for styling.
 - `--output`: Set the name and path of the output PDF file.
 - `--css`: Specify a CSS file for styling the document.
+- `--force`: Force overwriting of the output file if it exists.

 ---